luckman212/bw-cache-update/README.md

 ![](/access.png)

-You should see a bunch of output.
+You should then see a bunch of output.
 If you get any error messages, check the following:
 - be sure you've set up your paths and variables in the Alfred workflow itself (e.g.`PATH` and `BW_EXEC`)
 - make sure you're successfully logged in / authenticated ( .bwauth )
 - make sure your `bw` CLI is installed & working properly (https://github.com/bitwarden/cli#downloadinstall)